What is PILP, in a nutshell?

 Generally speaking, PILP recipients work for three different kinds of legal organizations: Nonprofits (including environmental and civil rights organizations), legal aid clinics, and public defender’s offices.
-Over the past five years, some of the organizations PILP stipend recipients have worked for include:
+Over the past five years, some of the organizations PILP summer award recipients have worked for include:

 - Legal Aid Services of Oregon